propertyguru/eslint-config-pg/README.md

 # ESLint and Prettier config

-Recommended ESLint and Prettier for typescript and React.js codebase project in PropertyGuru.
+Recommended ESLint and Prettier for TypeScript and React.js codebase project in PropertyGuru.
+Actually it can works for JavaScript as well but I recommend to use TypeScript for newer project.

 **Table of Contents**